Black and white seemed much easier to SEE in when I used to photograph with film.

 Check out the levels of contrast where you are photographing.
 Are they harsh and fine-edged light vs. dark?
 Or, are they smooth transitions with many levels of white to gray to black?

 The amount of contrast in your image will give the viewer certain feelings when viewing it.
 Think about how you feel when you see a very contrasty image.
 It becomes almost graphical.
 Then on the other side of that when you have soft grays and layers of different shades of light to dark, it’s a much softer feeling and look.

 It can take a while to learn to SEE in black and white.
 Colors tend to grab our attention and it’s sometimes hard to NOT see them.
 Keep practicing.
 Go out with the intention of only creating black and white images.
 If your camera allows it switch it so you can see the screen as B&W only.
 If you use RAW settings your images will upload as color, don’t be alarmed.
 Set your camera to save JPEG + RAW and it will save both versions.

 Look for all the elements that make a good image in the first place, then visualize if that particular scene will work without color.

 I’d love to see what you create.
-Share your images in the Photofocus Community.
+Share here in the comments or in the Photofocus Community.
 Let’s see those black and white images.